cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ### Create `DecodeMultiplePoses` Method

 This is the method that will be called from the `PoseEstimator` script after executing the model.
+It will take in all four output Tensors from the model output along with the stride value, max number poses to decode, a minimum confidence score threshold, and the radius for determining if a key point is too close to an existing pose.

+#### Method Steps

+1. Initialize a new `List` of `Keypoint` arrays.
+2. Square the provided radius value
+3. Call the `BuildPartList` method to get the `List` of potential starting key points
+4. Sort the `List` in descending order based on the confidence scores for the key points
+5. Iterate through the `List` of starting key points
+   1. Create a copy of the key point with the highest score
+   2. Remove  the key point from the `List`
+   3. Get the input image coordinates for the key point
+   4. Skip the key point if it is too close to an existing `Keypoint` array
+   5. Call the `DecodePose` method with the key point as the starting key point
+   6. Add the new `Keypoint` array to the `List`
+6. Return the `List` of `Keypoint` arrays as an array.

 ```c#
 /// <summary>